WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README_trinket.md

 **Here is a very important point:** Python is really good at doing calculations.
 So coders *never* have to work out difficult sums - the computer can do that.
 What the coder has to do is **_work out the right formula_** to give the computer so the computer can calculate the right answer.

-To work out the formula for the minute hand we can use these facts:
+To work out the formula for how many degrees the minute hand moves every second we can use these facts:

 + at the beginning of the hour the minute hand points up towards 12 o'clock
 + the minute hand takes exactly one hour to go right round the clock until it's pointing at 12 o'clock again